kyclark/gitbook-metagenomics/file_handling.md

 # Movie file reader

-One thing that filmmakers still like to do is have computers spit out messages one-character-at-a-time as if they were arriving like telegrams.
-If you would like to read a file like this, I present the movie-file-reader.
+It seems to me that, even in movies set in the future, filmmakers still like to have computers spit out messages one-character-at-a-time as if they were arriving like telegrams.
+If you would like to read a file like this, I present the "movie file reader."
 First, an explicit, long-hand version:

 ```
 $ cat -n reader1.pl6